GamesCreed

 As well as occasional inaudible voices from evil.
 The fright doesn’t end there, as you’ll surely witness more than enough jump scares to have you quivering in your boots, leaving you unhinged and your soul pulling away from your body.

 And what’s another big problem that Wake and Anderson have to deal with?
 That’s right, the enemies.
-You’ll encounter many close combat fights against relentless supernatural entities in Alan Wake 2 known as ‘the taken’ – that’ll stop at nothing to take them down.
+You’ll encounter many close combat fights against relentless supernatural entities in Alan Wake 2, known as ‘the taken’ – that’ll stop at nothing to take them down.

 The situation gets more challenging when you’re given minimal resources, which is why you’re encouraged to ration them and strategise your attacks.
 It’ll take much more than your trusted gun to defeat them.
 But their one kryptonite is light – it’s your greatest ally, and if you combine that with your gun, not only will you defeat them, but it’ll ensure survival.

-Just like the predecessor, the Alan Wake 2’s combat involves you focusing your flashlight on the enemies to temporarily remove their supernatural invisibility, followed by shooting them with firearms to finish them off.
-But as mentioned, with limited resources like batteries and ammunition, you have to think cleverly to successfully surpass your enemies, such as usually aiming for headshots and an enemy’s source points to save bullets.
+Just like the predecessor, Alan Wake 2’s combat involves you focusing your flashlight on the enemies to temporarily remove their supernatural invisibility, followed by shooting them with firearms to finish them off.
+But as mentioned, with limited resources like batteries and ammunition, you have to think cleverly to successfully surpass your enemies, such as usually aiming for headshots and an enemy’s weak points to save bullets.
 This tip helps more for challenging boss fights.

 Alan Wake 2, Review, Screenshot, GamesCreed